 In addition to attending a Virtual Open House, please fill out our short Inquiry Form.
 This will give us a chance to connect with you and answer your specific concerns and questions.
 And spend lots of time on our website!
 It’s full of great information–whether you’re interested in kindergarten or high school, athletics or after-school activities, staff info or our Statement of Faith.

 Sending your little one to school all day is a big deal, and you want to learn as much as possible before you send them!
 We have devoted a page on our website just for kindergarten families.
 You’ll find a video tour of the classroom, reflections from kindergarten moms, a Zoom chat with the teacher, and an overview of the curriculum.
+Please also note that children must be 5 years old by August 1st of the school year to be considered for admission.

 Families apply to Ad Fontes by creating an online application account.
 Before applying, we strongly encourage you to connect with our Admissions Director and attend a Virtual Open House.